 IT 101 Introduction to Information Technology • 5 Cr.

 Presents a general overview of information technology.
 Topics include how computers work, different types of computers, input and data storage devices, operating systems, data communications, systems analysis and design, and ethics.
-Prerequisite: Placement by assessment into ENGL 089.
-Completion of ENGL 092 or 093.
+Prerequisite: Placement by assessment into ENGL& 101, or completion of ENGL 092 or 093 with a C or better.

 After completing this class, students should be able to: